-The quality of a product is defined by economists as being the set of the product's characteristics or attributes that a buyer seeks to acquire during a transaction.
+The quality of a product is defined by economists as being the set of the product's characteristics or attributes that a buyer seeks to acquire during a transaction.(Montagnon & Biggins, 2006)

 See also: Coffee Sustainability

 As I mentioned in the post Ethical Consumption; price, quality, convenience, and brand familiarity are often the most important factors affecting a decision to buy a given product.
-Fair Trade certified coffee satisfies none of those factors.
+Fair Trade certified coffee addresses none of those factors.
 In fact, the way it’s designed, it inadvertently encourages farmers, given the right circumstances, to sell their lowest quality coffee as Certified Fair Trade while selling the higher quality coffee at a premium beyond what Fair Trade pays.
 Here is an example of how, from Colleen Haight:

 A farmer has two bags of coffee to sell and there is a Fair Trade buyer for only one bag.
 The farmer knows bag A would be worth $1.70 per pound on the open market because the quality is high and bag B would be worth only $1.20 because the quality is lower.
 Which should he sell as Fair Trade coffee for the guaranteed price of $1.40?
 If he sells bag A as Fair Trade, he earns $1.40 (the Fair Trade price) and sells bag B for $1.20 (the market price), equaling $2.60.
 If he sells bag B as Fair Trade coffee he earns $1.40, and sells bag A at the market price for $1.70, he earns a total of $3.10.
 To maximize his income, therefore, he will choose to sell his lower quality coffee as Fair Trade coffee.
 Also, if the farmer knows that his lower quality beans can be sold at $1.40 per pound (provided there is demand), he may decide to increase his income by reallocating his resources to boost the quality of some beans over others.
 For example, he might stop fertilizing one group of plants and concentrate on improving the quality of the others.
 Thus the chances increase that the Fair Trade coffee will be of consistently lower quality.
-This problem is accentuated when the price of coffee rises to 30-year highs, as it has done recently.
+This problem is accentuated when the price of coffee rises to 30-year highs, as it has done recently.(Haight, 2011)

 One method of fixing this problem is to explicitly pin the price of Fair Trade Certified coffee to the coffee’s quality.
 In this scenario, if the coffee doesn’t meet a baseline quality level, it can not qualify for Fair Trade prices.
 At the end of the day, coffee is a product meant for consumption.
-It is an unfortunate fact that bad-tasting coffee has less intrinsic value than great-tasting coffee regardless of any cultural or social importance that may exist in the production process.
+It is an unfortunate fact that bad-tasting coffee has less market value than great-tasting coffee regardless of any cultural or social importance that may exist in the production process.